Black Friday 2019 Amazon deals: $129 AirPods, $22 Echo Dot, $250 iPad and more savings

 Note: This deal will return by Black Friday.
 Read our Bose QuietComfort 35 II review.

-The Instant Pot's Duo 7-in-1 model will drop down to $49 on Black Friday.
-If you're looking for some extra room for your Instant Pot culinary pursuits, this larger 8 quart Lux80 model is just $6 more.
+If you're looking for some extra room for your Instant Pot culinary pursuits, the Instant Pot's Duo 7-in-1 model wis $65 for Black Friday.
 This deal, though, is only available for the day.

 Note: Excellent Instant Pot deals like this one will return for Black Friday.